-1.1 Basis of preparation
+1.2 Basis of preparation

-The Company has elected to prepare its parent company financial statements in accordance with UK adopted International Accounting Standards as applied in accordance with the provisions of the Companies Act 2006, and these are set out on pages 97 to 102.
+The Company has elected to prepare its parent company financial statements in accordance with UK adopted International Accounting Standards as applied in accordance with the provisions of the Companies Act 2006, and these are set out on pages 86 to 91.
 The financial statements are prepared for the year ended 31 December 2024.

 The Group's financial statements have been prepared in accordance with UK adopted International Accounting Standards and those parts of the Companies Act 2006 that are applicable to financial statements prepared in accordance with IFRS.
-The Group's financial statements have been prepared on the historical cost basis except for financial instruments that are measured at fair values, as explained in the accounting policies below.
+The Group's financial statements have been prepared on the historical cost basis.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.